FactoryXCode/MfPack/MfPack/Samples/MfCaptureVideoFromGPU/README_1.md

-  - Keeps a DXGI swap chain bound to your panel handle.
+&nbsp; - Keeps a DXGI swap chain bound to your panel handle.

-  - For each frame, CopyResource the desktop texture into the backbuffer and Present.
+&nbsp; - For each frame, CopyResource the desktop texture into the backbuffer and Present.